eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 ### 3. Test the custom formatter

-With the custom formatter made, let's test it out locally.
+With the custom formatter made, test it out locally.

 First, you need the file that you're going to lint.
 Add the directory `test-data` containing the file  `fullOfProblems.js`,